Yulia Lipnitskaya: 2013–14 season: Olympic and European champion

 Lipnitskaya selected all the music for her 2013–14 programs by herself.
 She chose Mark Minkov's You Don't Give Up On Love for her short program.
 For the free skate, she chose the theme from Schindler's List after she had watched the film many times.
 Initially, her coach was not convinced it was a good idea, and they struggled to find a choreographer for the program.
 Former ice dancer Ilia Averbukh choreographed both programs.

 In the 2013–14 season, Lipnitskaya became age-eligible for all senior ISU events.
 She began her season by winning the gold medal at the 2013 Finlandia Trophy.
 Her first 2013–14 Grand Prix event was the 2013 Skate Canada International.
 She placed second in the short program and first in the free skate, winning gold with 198.23 points.
 At the 2013 Rostelecom Cup, she scored 72.24 points in the short program to take the lead.
 Despite losing the free skate to Italy's Carolina Kostner, she still won the gold medal overall and qualified for the Grand Prix Final.
 At the event in Fukuoka, Japan, she placed fourth in the short program, second in the free skate, and won the silver medal behind Mao Asada.

 Lipnitskaya won the silver medal behind Adelina Sotnikova at the 2014 Russian Championships, after placing second in the short and first in the free.
 In her European Championships debut, she placed second to Sotnikova in the short program, first in the free skate, and scored a total of 209.72 points.
 Finishing ahead of Sotnikova and Carolina Kostner, 15-year-old Lipnitskaya became the youngest European champion in ladies' singles and the first Russian to win the ladies' title since Slutskaya eight years earlier, in 2006.

+Yulia Lipnitskaya and Adelina Sotnikova at the 2014 Winter Olympic Games.